Chat with us, powered by LiveChat

 The online education industry has experienced significant growth over the last decade.
 A few years ago, who would have thought that we would be studying online from the comfort of our homes?
 It was a strange thought!

-The size of the Online Education Market was valued at $254.80 billion in 2021 and it is now expected to reach $605.40 billion by 2027.
+The online education market is expected to reach US$800 billion by 2033 from US$325 billion in 2024, with a CAGR of 11.68% from 2025 to 2033.
 That means there is no sign of stopping when it comes to the growth of this industry in the years to come.

 While online education platforms have been in talks for more than a decade now, all of them have seen considerable growth during the pandemic.
 Udemy, Khan Academy, Coursera, and many such apps are now household names as these platforms let people get access to education anytime and anywhere.

-The app Coursera was founded early in this decade and today it stands at $5 billion in terms of market valuation.
-But, how did it reach that pinnacle of success and made its mark in the highly competitive online education industry?
+The app Coursera was founded early in this decade, and today it stands at $5 billion in terms of market valuation.
+But, how did it reach that pinnacle of success and make its mark in the highly competitive online education industry?

 In this blog, we are going to find an answer to the same question by studying the Coursera Business Model.
 So, let’s get started.